Stafford (constituency): Boundaries

 The constituency was subject to significant changes due to the re-organisation of seats within Staffordshire.
 The parts in the South Staffordshire District, including Penkridge, together with areas to the east of Stafford, were included in the newly created constituency of Stone, Great Wyrley and Penkridge.
 To compensate, the boundaries were extended to the north and west, to include Eccleshall, Gnosall and the two Newcastle-under-Lyme wards, previously part of the abolished Stone constituency.
 The boundaries now resemble those in place from 1983 to 1997.

-Constituency profile

-The town has historical significance, featuring the Elizabethan Ancient High House, a museum with changing exhibitions and Stafford Castle.
-In terms of industry and commerce, the physics and engineering niche of large power station transformers are produced in the seat whereas the area to the north is famous for fine china, the Staffordshire Potteries from the companies Aynsley, Burleigh, Doulton, Dudson, Heron Cross, Minton, Moorcroft, Twyford, and Wedgwood.
-The area is also well known for the Staffordshire Hoard, Alton Towers and has a Building Society based in the town.

-Workless claimants, registered jobseekers, were in November 2012 significantly lower than the national average of 3.8%, at 2.7% of the population based on a statistical compilation by The Guardian.

 History

 Stafford, as a parliamentary borough, first existed between the Model Parliament in 1295 and 1950.

 The current constituency was recreated for the 1983 general election.